TID-Lab/Burmese-Content-Analysis/readme.md

 Given a set of training data containing burmese BBC articles and their categories, design an efficient supervised learning model that predicts the category of the article based on learned patterns from the test dataset.

+We also trained several classifiers using different vectorization methods and varying training sizes: `{200, 1000, 2000, 10000, All samples}` with almost equal samples per class (proportionate to sample count in the original data).
+The reason for creating classifiers for different training sizes is to figure out the crossover point where the Burmese BERT model starts to outperform the traditional ML classifiers.

 #### Data

 We used the Corpus Crawler tool to collect Burmese news articles from the Myanmar BBC website[[7]]().
 We collected a total of 24,787 articles dating back to 2009.
 However, the Corpus Crawler tool did not extract information about the category of the article.
 Hence, we edited the Corpus Crawler's script to also extract article's category along with the text.
 We will be releasing the BBC burmese article text and category data for public use.
 The news articles were categorized into one of the following categories: